 - For tension headaches:

 If you miss a dose of butalbital, acetaminophen, caffeine, and codeine, take it as soon as possible.
 However, if it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not double doses.

 Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Keep from freezing.

 Do not keep outdated medicine or medicine no longer needed.

 Ask your healthcare professional how you should dispose of any medicine you do not use.

 Store the medicine in a safe and secure place.
 Do not throw unused medicine in the trash.
 Ask your pharmacist about the best way to dispose of medicine you do not use.

-It is very important that your doctor check your progress while you are taking butalbital, acetaminophen, caffeine, and codeine, especially within the first 24 to 72 hours of treatment.
+It is very important that your doctor check your progress while you are using butalbital, acetaminophen, caffeine, and codeine, especially within the first 24 to 72 hours of treatment.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to take it.
-Blood tests may be needed to check for unwanted effects.
+Blood and urine tests may be needed to check for unwanted effects.

 Do not use butalbital, acetaminophen, caffeine, and codeine if you are using or have used an MAO inhibitor (MAOI) such as isocarboxazid [Marplan®], linezolid [Zyvox®], phenelzine [Nardil®], selegiline [Eldepryl®], tranylcypromine [Parnate®]) within the past 14 days.